umbraco/UmbracoDocs/12/umbraco-forms/developer/configuration/README.md

 ### DisableAutomaticAdditionOfDataConsentField

-This configuration value expects a `true` or `false` value and can be used to disable the feature where all new forms are provided with a default "Consent for storing submitted data" field on creation.
+This configuration value expects a `true` or `false` value.
+It can be used to disable the feature that provides all new forms with a default "Consent for storing submitted data" field on creation.
 Defaults to `false`.

 ### DisableDefaultWorkflow

-This configuration value expects a `true` or `false` value and can be used to toggle if new forms that are created adds an email workflow to send the result of the form to the current user who created the form.
+This configuration value expects a `true` or `false` value.
+It can be used to toggle if new forms adds an email workflow to send the result of the form to the creator.
 Defaults to `false`.

 ### MaxNumberOfColumnsInFormGroup